(India 1956 – )

 Asian Art Department, AGNSW, April 2010.

-Pushpamala N. (India, b.1956) (Author), Clare Arni (Scotland, b.1962), Native women of South India: manners and customs, Bangalore, 2004, 25-45 (colour illus.).
+Pushpamala N. and Clare Arni, Native women of South India: manners and customs, 'The native types: a series of photographs illustrating the scenery and the mode of life of the women of South India', pgs.
+25-45, Bangalore, 2004, 25-45 (colour illus.).

-Chaitanya Sambrani (Australia) (Author), Edge of Desire: Recent Art in India, New York, 2004, 70-75 (colour illus.). cat.nos 11b, 11d, 11a, 11e, 11i, 11h.
+Chaitanya Sambrani, Edge of Desire: Recent Art in India, New York, 2004, 70-75 (colour illus.). cat.nos 11b, 11d, 11a, 11e, 11i, 11h.
 Edition unknown.